-We suggest that exceptions of this type are amenable to the treatment outlined in section 5.1 above for Spanish, in which the polymorphemic pronouns are analysed as the result of the juxtaposition of two or more feature bundles.
-(See also the discussion of Lithuanian in note 28.)
+We suggest that exceptions of this type are amenable to the treatment for Spanish outlined in §5.1: the polymorphemic pronouns are analyzed as the result of the juxtaposition of two or more feature bundles.
+(See also the discussion of Lithuanian in n.
+27.)

-Plank and Schellinger (1997:64) also discuss a type of exception, exemplified by Katu (Katuic, Mon-Khmer) and Palau (Austronesian) which, in their words, 'involves partial syncretism.'
-In these languages, a 3rd person singular animate or human pronoun is syncretic with an inanimate or non-human one.
-However, the latter is unspecified for number, leading to a paradigm such as that in table 24:
+Plank and Schellinger also discuss a type of exception, exemplified by Katu (Katuic, Mon-Khmer) and Palau (Austronesian) which, in their words, 'involves partial syncretism' (1997:64).
+In these languages, a 3rd person singular animate or human pronoun is syncretic with an inanimate or nonhuman one, but the latter is unspecified for number, leading to a paradigm such as that in Table 24.